MicrosoftDocs/memdocs/memdocs/intune/protect/device-compliance-get-started.md

   Enhanced jailbreak detection runs an evaluation when:

   - The Company Portal app opens
   - The device physically moves a significant distance, which is approximately 500 meters or more.
-Intune can’t guarantee that each significant location change results in a jailbreak detection check, as this depends on a device's network connection at the time.
+Intune can’t guarantee that each significant location change results in a jailbreak detection check, as the check depends on a device's network connection at the time.

   On iOS 13 and up, this feature requires users to select *Always Allow* whenever the device prompts them to continue allowing Company Portal to use their location in the background.
 If users don’t always allow location access and have a policy with this setting configured, their device is marked noncompliant.